 - Competency Interviews - These are more traditional interviews where the candidate meets with different people in the company who evaluate the knowledge, skills and background of the candidate.
 This is an important step, but one that with the right interview skills training, a bad candidate could slip through.
 If the candidate makes it though this step, reference checks are positive and the a player is still excited about the position, the next step is the Topgrading Interview.

 - Topgrading Interview - This is a lengthy, in-depth, chronological interview conducted by multiple people in the company at one time, not just the hiring manager.
 This is an integral part of the hiring process.
 It usually lasts 4-6 hours and covers the entire work history and personal accomplishments of the candidate.
 This takes time, but nothing is worth the staggering cost of a mis hire and all of the hours wasted in training and then finding a new candidate to replace them.
 Topgrading interview questions are not just about skills, they are about the person's character and fit in your company.
-Hire slow and fire fast.
+Hire slow and fire fast is a key component to the topgrading method.

 - Don’t skimp on the Topgrading Interview.
 Topgrading calls this the “silver bullet” of hiring.
 They provide training, a guide, workshops, books and other resources on just this one step.
 It requires a huge investment of time and energy from you and your team, but the results are worth it.
 Spending this much time with a candidate and following the correct format and process will give you a glimpse into the real person you are considering and will allow you to recognize patterns throughout their history that will give you a much higher likelihood of choosing the right person for your company and this particular position.
+This is usually a team or tandem interview, so that you'll get a better idea of how they'll fit with the team.
 It’s disappointing to get a candidate to this step and invest the hours needed to do it well, only to find out they weren’t a good fit after all and you can’t extend an offer.
 But once you experience that “aha” moment (and dodge that bad hire bullet) you will never hire another person without conducting a Topgrading Interview again.
 You will be amazed at what people will reveal about themselves in the third or fourth hour of one of these interviews.

 - Make sure the candidate is as excited about you as you are about them.
 It is possible to find what appears to be your dream candidate, but keep in mind that it’s just as important for them to be as excited and in love with you, your company, and this position as you are with them.
 The last thing you need is a reluctant new hire or someone who feels like they might be settling for something that isn’t a great fit for them.
 Look for clues in the Topgrading Interview and come right out and ask them if necessary.
 They will appreciate your candor.